j2store/userguide/paypal_advanced_payment_plugin.md

 ##### Transaction Type:
 The type of transaction.
 If you choose SALE, then the payment will be captured immediately after a customer makes the payment.
 If you choose Authorization, then Payment will not be captured.
 You will have to capture it manually by going to Paypal Manager.
 Default value: Sale

+##### Test mode:
+Set this to YES, only if you have set the Transaction Process Mode to TEST in the Service Settings->Hosted Checkout pages → Set up.

+>IN LIVE SITE, THIS SHOULD BE SET TO NO.

+##### Article ID for Thanks you message:
+You can create an article to say thanks, provide some information or instructions to the customers, who purchased in your online store.
+Enter the Article ID here.
+This will show, when customers return from the paypal.